Special This Month

 Additionally, sheep placenta’s anti-inflammatory and antioxidant properties help slows down the aging process by reducing the effects of oxidative stress on your body [3].

 Traditionally, sheep placenta is dried and crushed into a powder that is either consumed on its own or encapsulated.
 Now, sheep placenta extract is used either as injections, masks, essences, serums, or capsules, depending on the end product.
 Normally, masks, essences, and serums are used externally for aesthetic purposes.
 Injections and capsules are used internally as healthcare products.
+In terms of therapeutic efficacy, internal intake gives better results as it is directly absorbed by your cells.

 CellLabs’ Sheep Placenta Line is a healthcare product in the form of dietary supplements.
 Our sheep placenta extract is encapsulated in enteric-coated capsules with the highest extraction ratio at 120:1 for better absorption in the small intestine.
 It utilizes all the benefits of sheep placenta in easy-to-consume daily capsules.
+For additional benefits, some of our sheep placenta products are also formulated with evergreen ingredients to give you the best value.

 Sheep placenta is a potent ingredient and is mostly suitable for adults aged 20 years and above.
 Depending on the purity of the extract in products, some are only suitable for adults aged forty years and above due to the potency of its therapeutic efficacy.
 As for intake, the best time to take sheep placenta in the form of dietary supplement is in the mornings before any meals.